Machine Learning for Neuroscience

 13:30 - 16:30

-In March/April 2025, there will be an optional series on Generative AI and Large Language Models (LLMs) covering the topics:
+In March/April 2026, we will try to organise an optional series on Generative AI and Large Language Models (LLMs) covering the topics:

 • Variational Auto-encoders